 While today the hill of the City of David is relitively low, in antiquity it towered over the deep valleys that surrounded it on almost all sides.

-In fact, the eastern slop that descends into the Kidron Vally is still very steep.
-However over the contraries rubble and debris accumulated over time, so even it too is not as steep as it was in ancient times.
+In fact, the eastern slope that descends into the Kidron Valley is still very steep.
+However, over the centuries, rubble and debris accumulated over time, so even it too is not as steep as it was in ancient times.

 The Remains of David’s Palace

-In 2005, a large stone structor were discovered beneath the ruins from Byzantine and Second Temple periods.
+In 2005, a large stone structure was discovered beneath the ruins from the Byzantine and Second Temple periods.

-Excavations carried out since then have unearthed numerous finds indicate which it was built in around 900 BCE.
+Excavations carried out since then have unearthed numerous finds which indicate that it was built in around 900 BCE.

-This, as well as clues from the Bible regarding the location of Davids place, in addition to stately architectural elements found near by, indicate that this was in fact the King David’s palace.
+This, clues from the Bible regarding the location of David’s palace, and stately architectural elements found nearby indicate that this was in fact King David’s palace.

 Evidence indicates that the palace continued to serve the royal administration of Judah until the Babylonians destroyed Jerusalem in 586 BCE.

-These were two high-ranking officals fromt he court of King Zedekiah, the last king of Judiah.
-We see in the Navi (The Book of Prophets) were both fierce antagonists of the Prophet Yermiyahu (Jeremiah).
+These were two high-ranking officals from the court of King Zedekiah, the last king of Judah.
+We see in the Navi (The Book of Prophets) that they were both fierce antagonists of the Prophet Yermiyahu (Jeremiah).